Skip to content

 Why It Matters: Local Relevance of DAR & PI Testing in Australia

 Let’s start with the basics.
+What are DAR and PI anyway?

-• DAR stands for Dielectric Absorption Ratio
+• DAR stands for Dielectric Absorption Ratio.

-• PI stands for Polarization Index
+• PI stands for Polarization Index.

-And that’s vital because dodgy insulation is one of the leading causes of fires and faults in Australian homes and workplaces.
+Both are fancy ways of saying: “How well does the insulation on your cable resist leakage over time?”
+This is vital because dodgy insulation is one of the leading causes of fires and faults in Australian homes and workplaces.

 How It Works: Breaking Down DAR & PI Testing